tims457/tims457.github.io/content/books.md

 - Zero to One

 ## Somewhat chronologically
-- Gödel Escher Bach
-- On the Edge
 - Dune
-    > Deep in the human unconscious is a pervasive need for a logical universe that makes sense.
-But the real universe is always one step beyond logic.

-    > A process cannot be understood by stopping it.
-Understanding must move with the flow of the process, must join it and flow with it.

-    > For the others, we can say that Muad’Dib learned rapidly because his first training was in how to learn.
-And the first lesson of all was the basic trust that he could learn.
-It is shocking to find how many people do not believe they can learn, and how many more believe learning to be difficult.
 - Poor Charlie's Almanack
     > Change – Live with change and accept unremovable complexity  Recognize and adapt to the true nature of the world around you; don’t expect it to adapt to you  Continually challenge and willingly amend your “best-loved ideas” Recognize reality even when you don’t like it – especially when you don’t like it.
 - The Wandering Earth